On The Way To LXC 3.0: Splitting Out Templates And Language Bindings

 Hey everyone,

-We are currently in the process of moving various parts of LXC
+We are currently in the process of moving various parts of LXC out of the

 main LXC repository and into separate